koide3/direct_visual_lidar_calibration/docs/calibration.md

 1. Right click a 3D point on the point cloud and a corresponding 2D point on the image
 2. Click ```Add picked points``` button
-3. Repeat 1 and 2 for several points (at least three points)
+3. Repeat 1 and 2 for several points (At least three points.
+The more the better.)
 4. Click ```Estimate``` button to obtain an initial guess of the LiDAR-camera transformation
 5. Check if the image projection result is fine by changing ```blend_weight```
 6. Click ```Save``` button to save the initial guess